fenago/tableau-intermediate/lab-guides/md/Lab_7.md

 #### Getting ready

 In this recipe, we are going to format the charts we\'ve made so far.
-Follow the previous recipes from this chapter: [*Creating a Tableau Story, Setting the narrative of the Story, Choosing the right charts, Writing effective headlines, Recommendation*] and [*executive summary *]to create the Story that we are going to be working
+Follow the previous recipes from this lab: [*Creating a Tableau Story, Setting the narrative of the Story, Choosing the right charts, Writing effective headlines, Recommendation*] and [*executive summary *]to create the Story that we are going to be working